tagdynamics-org/osm-extract-tags/README.md

 See [OSM Wiki](https://wiki.openstreetmap.org/wiki/Elements).

 To view the history for a map element, one can open `https://www.openstreetmap.org/[node|way|relation]/<number>/history`, and click "Download XML".
-(For nodes, most random numbers, say, <1e6 seem to work).
+(For nodes, most random numbers, say, below 10000 seem to work).
 The meaning of map objects are described using key-value **tags**.
 For example, the tags `{"amenity": "bench", "backrest": "yes"}` indicate that a map element is a park bench.

 Map elements are **versioned** and **timestamped**.
 So editing an object creates a new version of the object with updated data.
 Similarly, objects are **deleted** by creating a new version with a visible flag set to false.
 Thus, any changes or deletes can be reverted.